twilio/twilio-go/twilio/rest/accounts/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateCredentialAwsParams struct
+Other parameters are passed through a pointer to a UpdateCredentialAwsParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **FriendlyName** | **string** | A descriptive string that you create to describe the resource.
 It can be up to 64 characters long.

 ### Return type